cosmos/ibc/papers/2020-05/src/channels.md

 - Checks that the packet metadata matches the channel and connection information
 - Checks that the packet sequence is the next sequence the channel end expects to receive (for ordered channels)
 - Checks that the timeout height has not yet passed
-- Checks the inclusion proof of packet data commitment in the outgoing chain's state
+- Checks the inclusion proof of packet data commitment in the outgoing ledger's state
 - Sets the opaque acknowledgement value at a store path unique to the packet (if the acknowledgement is non-empty or the channel is unordered)
 - Increments the packet receive sequence associated with the channel end (for ordered channels)